Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 -  Tamper Proof: Due to blockchain's decentralized and immutable nature, the data is resistant to tampering.

 -  Trust: Consumers can trust the authenticity of their products as they can verify the entire journey of the product.

+## Challenges and Opportunities:

+- There are challenges in adopting blockchain technology in supply chains.
+However, there are also opportunities to leverage its benefits for a sustainable supply chain management.

 ## SOLIDITY